 - Anti-fungal powder specifically for orchids, such as ground cinnamon

-- 5-gallon bucket with room-temperature water
+- Plastic bucket with room-temperature water

 - Sterilize your orchid pot.
 If you are using the oven-sterilization method for your clay pot, this process may take a few hours from start to finish.
 If you are using a 10% bleach solution to sterilize your pots, you will want to sterilize your orchid pots the day before you plan to repot.
 Give your new pots ample time to air dry before you place a new orchid in it.
 Whatever method you use, you will want to sterilize and prepare your pots the day before the actual repotting occurs.